RB | Senior | University of Southern California

 White then capped his season with one of the great performances in bowl history, rushing for 247 yards on 39 carries in a dramatic 17-16 victory over Ohio State in the Rose Bowl.
 His diving touchdown with 1:32 to play was the deciding score.

 In his regular season career, White rushed for 5,598 yards and scored 53 touchdowns.
+The 1978 and 1979 Rose Bowl Player of the Game, he is a member of the Rose Bowl Hall of Fame.

 White graduated with a degree in Speech Communications.
 Drafted by the Cleveland Browns in 1980 with the 27th pick of the first round, he also played for the LA Rams, for whom he won the NFL rushing title in 1987.

 White was elected to the National Football Foundation and College Hall of Fame in 1996.
+He died Jan.
+11, 2023 at the age of 64.